 Town Green Legal Struggle

 In 2015, the Group conducted an 8 day Town Green Public Inquiry at Lancaster Town Hall.
 Land which has been used for lawful parts and pastime for a continual twenty year period gains protection in perpetuity.
 The Landowners, Lancashire County Council, objected to the application on the ground that the land would at some point in the near future be needed to build an additional primary school to deal with the shortage of school places in South Lancaster.
+At no point did they base their objection on the need to safeguard children.
 Planning Inspector Alison Lea, supported the evidence submitted by the Community Group and recommended that four of the five fields applied for be added to the Town Green Register.

 Since 2015, Lancashire County Council have contested the decision at the High Court.
 At a Judicial Review in 2016, they argued that the fields could not be a Town Green due to statutory incompatibility.
 This was rejected by Justice Ousley.

 In October 2017, Lancashire County Council will once again take their arguments to the High Court, this time at an appeal hearing which will last three days.
 This is likely to cost the tax payers of Lancashire an estimated £40,000.
 Moorside Fields community Group will once again be represented at the hearing as the Interested Party.
 However, legal representation does not come cheap and is likely to cost the group as much as £22,500.

 If the community group successfully defends the previous decisions made in our favour, then Moorside Fields will remain as fields for the continued enjoyment of local people forever!
 If Lancashire County Council wins their appeal, they say that they will develop the land for additional school places and a valuable environmental jewel of South Lancaster will be lost to us.
 As South Lancaster seems set to become a Garden Village over the next twenty years, these pockets of green space within existing conurbations will become even more significant.